n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > may make additional moves, depending on the text and on the features
 > implemented in the active font.

-The cluster should be processed by tagging each glyph with its intended position based on its ordering category.
-After all glyphs have been tagged, the entire cluster should be sorted in stable order, so that glyphs of the same ordering category remain in the same relative position with respect to each other.
+The syllable should be processed by tagging each glyph with its intended position based on its ordering category.
+After all glyphs have been tagged, the entire syllable should be sorted in stable order, so that glyphs of the same ordering category remain in the same relative position with respect to each other.